MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ads.md

 # Interstitial ads

-This walkthrough shows how to include interstitial ads in a Windows 10, Windows 8.1, or Windows Phone 8.1 app using the Microsoft advertising libraries in the Microsoft Store Services SDK.
+This walkthrough shows how to include interstitial ads in Universal Windows Platform (UWP) apps and games for Windows 10 and in apps for Windows 8.1 or Windows Phone 8.1.
 For complete sample projects that demonstrate how to add interstitial ads to JavaScript/HTML apps and XAML apps using C# and C++, see the [advertising samples on GitHub](http://aka.ms/githubads).

 <span id="whatareinterstitialads10"/>
 ## What are interstitial ads?

-Unlike banner ads, interstitial ads (or *interstitials*) are shown on the entire screen of the app.
+Unlike standard banner ads, which are confined to a portion of a UI in an app or game, interstitial ads are shown on the entire screen.
 Two basic forms are frequently used in games.

 * With *Paywall* ads, the user must watch an ad at some regular interval.
 For example between game levels: